ajmal017/stock-advisor-software/README.md

 recommendation_set = pd_strategy.recommendation_set
 ```

-And here is what the recommedation will look like
+And here is what the recommendation will look like:

 ```JSON
 {